 Another set of Old Chuvash runes is given without specifying the source on the site "The country of hundred thousand songs" of Sverdlovsk regional ethnic library.
 Two upper rows are Old Chuvash runes, sketches of characters from the cave of Stinka are below.

 Germanic runic writing systems having similarities are quite different among themselves, but they also have many common characters.
 German scientist Theo Vennemann, considering the origin of the Germanic runic writing, disputes the common view on its development of Latin letters and argues that the ancient Germanic peoples developed it directly from the Phoenician alphabet.
-As Phoenicia is located very far from the territory of the Germanic settlements in Central Europe, he explains borrowings by contacts of Germanic peoples with Phoenician colony of Carthage in Africa.
+As Phoenicia is located very far from the territory of the Germanic settlements in Central Europe, he explains borrowings by contacts of Germanic peoples with the Phoenician colony of Carthage in Africa.
 [VENNEMANN THEO, gen. Nierfeld, 2012: 530 – 580].
-Difference between Germanic and Phoenician letters is usually explained by the fact that the Germans carved texts on the tree and so it was difficult for them to display horizontal and rounded lines, and T. Vennemann is agree with this (ibid, 537-538) .
+The difference between Germanic and Phoenician letters is usually explained by the fact that the Germans carved texts on the tree and so it was difficult for them to display horizontal and rounded lines, and T. Vennemann agrees with this (ibid, 537-538).

 Only specialists could judge how Vennemann's arguments are convincing, but if the Germanic letter based on Phoenician writing, the easiest way of borrowing would be from Trypillians, whose origin may be Semitic, at a time when the Germans were still in Eastern Europe.
 When ancient Bulgars could be intermediaries.